marph91/joplin-sticky-notes/readme.md

 ## FAQ

+### Why is there no single executable?

+1. It is really cumbersome to get the ci to work and maintain it.
+2. The executable is greater than 30 MB, since the whole python interpreter and QT are contained.

-Why PySide and not Gtk?
+### Why PySide and not Gtk?

 The first implementation was done in Gtk.
 However, there were a few obstacles: